braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/sms_sending.md

 ## SMS Sending Basics

-1. Select Your Subscription Group
+1. __Select Your Subscription Group__<br>
-SMS messages must be sent from a subscription group.
+SMS messages must be sent from a [subscription group](({{Site.baseurl}}/user_guide/onboarding_with_braze/sms_setup/sms_subscription_groups/)).
 A subscription group is a collection of sending phone numbers (i.e. short codes, long codes, and/or alphanumeric sender IDs) that are used for a specific type of messaging purpose.
 You must designate a subscription group to ensure only subscribed users are targeted.
-Some clients may find they have multiple subscription groups for different use cases, such as transactional SMS messaging and promotional SMS messaging.
-Once configured, you will then be able to build an SMS campaign and target your subscription group.
-To read more about how SMS subscription groups work, view our documentation [here]({{Site.baseurl}}/user_guide/onboarding_with_braze/sms_setup/sms_subscription_groups/).
+Some clients may find they have multiple subscription groups for different use cases, such as transactional SMS messaging and promotional SMS messaging.<br><br>

-2. Input Message Body
+2. __Input Message Body__<br>
-Input up to 1600 characters, including Emojis, Liquid and Connected Content.
+An SMS message body accepts up to 1600 characters, including Emojis, Liquid and Connected Content.
 A single campaign send can result in many message segment sends.
 Braze SMS message bodies can be composed of either [GSM-7](https://en.wikipedia.org/wiki/GSM_03.38) or [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) encoding standards.
-In the event that a UCS-2 character (for example, an Emoji) is used, the message body will automatically format for that encoding standard.
+In the event that a UCS-2 character (for example, an Emoji) is used, the message body will automatically format for that encoding standard.<br><br>

-3. Understand Message Segments & Character Limits.
+3. __Understand Message Segments & Character Limits__<br>
 SMS message segments are how the SMS industry counts messages.
 A message segment is a grouping of up to a defined number of characters (160 for GSM-7 encoding; 67 for UCS-2 encoding) that will be sent in a single SMS dispatch.
 If you dispatch an SMS with 161 characters using GSM-7 encoding, you will see that there are two (2) message segments that were sent.
-Sending multiple message segments may result in additional charges.
+Sending multiple message segments may result in additional charges.<br><br>

+4. __Keyword Customization (Optional)__<br>
+Regulations require that there are responses to all Opt-In, Opt-Out, and Help/Info SMS keyword responses.
+With Braze, you are able to define your own keywords to trigger Opt-In, Opt-Out, and Help responses, manage your own responsese that get sent to users, and define keyword sets for different languages.
+Read more about keyword customization [here]({{site.baseurl}}/user_guide/message_building_by_channel/sms/keywords/).

 {% alert tip %}
 For a step-by-step guide on how to create an SMS campaign in the Braze dashboard, check out our documentation [here]({{site.baseurl}}/user_guide/message_building_by_channel/sms/create/).